Automated detection of symmetry-protected subspaces in quantum simulations

-We show that even in subspaces of the $F_4$ QCA model where Alg.~\ref{alg:greedypath} has failures at high $\mu$, which is equivalent to false-positive mislabeling some basis vectors as \textit{outside} the symmetry-protected subspace, our methods mostly mitigate more errors than they introduce and thus still show promise for NISQ quantum simulations.
+We show that even in subspaces of the $F_4$ QCA model where Alg.~\ref{alg:greedypath} has failures at high $\mu$, which is equivalent to false-positive mislabeling some basis vectors as \textit{outside} the symmetry-protected subspace, our methods mitigate more errors than they introduce and thus still show promise for NISQ quantum simulations.

-We found 18 symmetry-protected subspaces of the $F_4$ QCA that had false minima at $n=15$ with $\mu\geq9$ (henceforth called rocky subspaces) and ran simulations to $p=29$ with $M=5000$ measurements at each cycle, initialized in one state from each rocky subspace.
+We found 18 symmetry-protected subspaces of the $F_4$ QCA that had false minima at $n=15$ with $\mu\geq9$ (henceforth called incomplete subspaces) and ran simulations to $p=29$ with $M=10000$ measurements at each cycle, initialized in one state from each rocky subspace.
 See Appendix~\ref{appendix:f4_sim_initconds} for a list of these initial states.
 This way, Alg.~\ref{alg:greedypath} is highly likely to meet false minima and reject measurements that were in the symmetry-protected subspace of the initial state.
-We calculate $\mathcal{F}(P_{\text{ps},\mu}(p), P_{\text{ideal}}(p))$ for each simulation, and run our post-selection method with $\mu \in=5,7,9$.
-See Fig.~\ref{fig:badps}(a) for the set of fidelities $\{\mathcal{F}\}$ at $\epsilon/3=0.02$, compared to post-selection with the ``Full SPS'', which is post-selection using the full symmetry-protected subspace, instead of the heuristic; in the average case our post-selection keeps the simulation data above incoherent noise, even with $\mu=5,7$.
-The worst-case $\mathcal{F}$ (in red) drops below the statistical difference of incoherent noise, which indicates that our methods would not work on this particular simulation.
-However, the mean (orange) and standard deviation (orange bars) remain reliably higher than incoherent noise, with the maximum $\mathcal{F}$ keeping close to the ideal simulation.
+We calculate $\mathcal{F}(P_{\text{ps},\mu}(p), P_{\text{ideal}}(p))$ for each simulation, and run our post-selection method with $\mu =5,7,9$.
+See Fig.~\ref{fig:badps}(a) for the set of fidelities $\{\mathcal{F}\}$ at $\epsilon/3=0.02$, compared to post-selection with the ``Full SPS'', which is post-selection using the full symmetry-protected subspace, instead of the heuristic; in the average case our post-selection keeps the simulation data above incoherent noise, even with lower $\mu$.
+The worst-case fidelity (in red) drops to the fidelity of incoherent noise, which indicates that our methods only offer improvement on particular simulations.
+However, the mean (orange) and standard deviation (orange bars) remain reliably higher than incoherent noise, with the maximum fidelity keeping close to the ideal simulation.